ev3dev/ev3dev.github.io/docs/tutorials/using-ps3-sixaxis.md

 ---
 title: Bluetooth PS3 gamepad in Python
 group: hardware-extras
-author: Anton Vanhoucke
+author: "@antonvh"
 ---

 * Table of Contents
 {:toc}

-The cool thing about the PS3 gamepad is that it's a normal Bluetooth device and connects directly to the Ev3.
+The cool thing about the PS3 gamepad is that it's a normal Bluetooth device and connects directly to the EV3.
 You can easily run programs in brickman and use the pad without another computer or laptop.

 # What you need
 - A PS3 gamepad (also known as Sixaxis controller or Dualshock 3)